trflagg/MakeItSo/README.md

 MakeItSo
 ========

-OpenSource engine for the game I'm working on.
-Uses Node, MongoDB, &amp; Koa.
+Game I'm working on.
+Uses Node, Koa, &amp; MongoDB.

 This repo is a new implementation of [this project](https://github.com/trflagg/MiS).